caperaven/crs-process-api/readme.md

 Default intent are:

+1. actions
-1. array
+2. array
+3. binding
-1. condition
+4. condition
-1. console
+5. console
+6. data
+7. dom
+8. events
-1. loop
+9. loop
-1. object
-1. action
-1. math
+10. math
-1. process
-1. module
+11. module
+12. object
+13. process
+14. random
+15. rest services
+16. string manipulation
+17. system

 Each of these has the same functional entry point called "perform".
 They all have the same parameters.